Brittle code that crashes on missing keys

 The Pedagogical Gradient

-The ecosystem is designed as a learning journey:
+The ecosystem is designed as a learning path.
+Each level builds on the previous, and no tool becomes obsolete.

 from depth.dotget.core import get